 Cultivates, maintains and tracks relationships with local, state and federal legislators.

 Produces written advocacy materials, including calls to action and fact sheets for state and federal level youth development advocacy priorities.

-Maintains regular communications with Start to Finish Coalition and Federation for Community Schools members on policy and legislative priorities
+Maintains regular communication with Start to Finish Coalition members on policy and legislative priorities.

 Presents the state and federal legislative and policy priorities at local, regional and state meetings.

 Represents youth development issues at external coalition meetings.

 Builds Start to Finish Coalition membership and communicates directly with coalition members, collecting information on funding, policy and advocacy priorities to inform the Start to Finish agenda.
 Keeps apprised of shifts in needs and priorities.

 Implements, with the Public Policy Manager, a plan for incorporating the ideas of young people into the Start to Finish Coalition’s agenda, possibly developing youth coalitions.

 Serves as an ambassador for the Start to Finish Coalition at local, state and regional meetings.
 Promotes the interconnectedness of the six developmental goals – stable, safe, healthy, educated, employable and connected – that all youth need to achieve to be successful.

 Assists the Public Policy Manager in staffing the Start to Finish Coalition steering committee and statewide meetings, setting the meetings, taking notes and communicating with members on action steps.